danoc93/auctioneer/README.md

 Exposed under `/api/v1`

 The project generates an [Open API](https://swagger.io/docs/specification/about/) schema for the API, as well as a Swagger UI documentation explorer under ```/api/v1/docs```.
+This has been chosen given that the Specification is a standardized way of documenting APIs, unlike the built-in DRF generator.

 ### Auctioneer Authorization API